bilde2910/FreeField/docs/setup.rst

    function without this permission, but you will not be able to install updates.

-   To allow writing, either change the owner of the installation directory to the user used by the HTTP daemon using e.g. ``chown -R http:http .``, or change the file permission to allow global writes, i.e. ``chmod -R a+w .``, in the installation directory.
+   .. hint:: To allow writing, either change the owner of the installation
+             directory to the user used by the HTTP daemon using e.g. ``chown -R http:http .``, or change the file permission to allow global writes, i.e. ``chmod -R a+w .``, in the installation directory.

 Userdata directory writable
    FreeField stores its configuration files and some user-submitted data in the